How to Maximise Your Approach When Managing People

 As a manager, you need to create a stimulating environment that boosts employee motivation and performance.
 For me, it was all about reminding my team every day that they were working for one of the best paper writing services around, and that we had a duty to be the best.
 That worked for my team; you should find something that works for yours too.

-5. Compensate Your Employees Fairly and Generously
+5. Compensate Your Employees Generously

 If your employees feel like they are not being compensated fairly, or that other companies are paying significantly more or offering better overall compensation for the same job than they’re getting at your company, they are unlikely to be motivated while working for you.